abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 ## GitHub Repository

 If you are interested reviewing the my R projects from the R-Programming course taken at UIdaho (ENVS 511) please follow the following link: [GitHub Repo for ENVS 511 R Programming Course.](https://github.com/abhinavshrestha-41/ENVS511_R_Programming_Course_UIdaho)

+⏳ *I am planning to update and release the GitHub repositories of the other projects I am involved in (including my MS thesis).
+The repositories will have detailed explanation of the code and a subset of the data set for test runs.* ⏳